Ahmed-Ashraf-Khalil/Machine-learning/README.md

 ## Machine learning With Libraries (Python) :

-after knowing the basics and methods to deal with machine learning problems , tools and frameworks will make things easier In this file you will know :
+after knowing the basics and methods to deal with machine learning problems , tools and frameworks will make things easier with sklearn.
+In this file you will know :

 * tools to help you work better and faster.